Skip to main content

 Research Project Leader: Stubbendieck, Reed, PhD

-Mentors: Dr. Paul A. Lawson
+Mentors: Drs.
+Paul A. Lawson and Matt Traxler

 Dr. Stubbendieck is a geneticist focusing primarily on bacterial interactions and specialized metabolism.
 His doctoral training was with Dr. Paul Straight at Texas A&M University, where he studied the mechanisms of action, resistance, and sensing of antibiotic linearmycins in a model system of interspecies bacterial competition.
 Dr. Stubbendieck trained as a postdoctoral fellow with Dr. Cameron Currie at the University of Wisconsin- Madison where he characterized siderophores produced by nasal bacteria to mediate resource competition and identified the biosynthetic potential of human aerodigestive tract microbiomes to produce specialized metabolites.
 Dr. Stubbendieck is a new investigator who is mapping specialized metabolite biosynthetic gene clusters of aerodigestive microbiota in the nasopharynx.
 He seeks to determine the identify of antimicrobials produced by commensal microbes that specifically target invading pathogens without harming the microbiota.
 The insights gained will facilitate the discovery of new bioactive natural products and inform our understanding of ecological interactions within the microbiome.
 Dr. Paul Lawson, an expert in microbial taxonomy, mentors Dr. Stubbendieck.
 Dr. Stubbendieck’s expertise in natural product chemistry and specialized metabolites that mediate microbe-microbe, microbe-host, and microbe-virus interactions supports the research of fellow RPLs.
 The Anaerobic Core facilitates his project by culturing bacteria at the aerobic-to-anaerobic transition and characterizing the metabolites produced by the aerodigestive microbiota.